PowerShell/PSScriptAnalyzer/docs/Rules/PossibleIncorrectUsageOfAssignmentOperator.md

+---
+description: Equal sign is not an assignment operator.
+Did you mean the equality operator \'-eq\'? ms.custom: PSSA v1.20.0 ms.date: 10/18/2021 ms.topic: reference
+title: PossibleIncorrectUsageOfAssignmentOperator
+---
 # PossibleIncorrectUsageOfAssignmentOperator

 **Severity Level: Information**

 ## Description

 In many programming languages, the equality operator is denoted as `==` or `=`, but `PowerShell` uses `-eq`.
 Therefore, it can easily happen that the wrong operator is used unintentionally.
 This rule catches a few special cases where the likelihood of that is quite high.

 The rule looks for usages of `==` and `=` operators inside `if`, `else if`, `while` and `do-while` statements but it does not warn if any kind of command or expression is used at the right hand side